Cortex Labs helps data scientists deploy machine learning models in the cloud – TechCrunch

 What the four founders did was take a set of open-source tools and combine them with AWS services to provide a way to deploy models more easily.
 “We take open-source tools like TensorFlow, Kubernetes and Docker and we combine them with AWS services like CloudWatch, EKS (Amazon’s flavor of Kubernetes) and S3 to basically give one API for developers to deploy their models,” Spillinger explained.

 He says that a data scientist starts by uploading an exported model file to S3 cloud storage.
 “Then we pull it, containerize it and deploy it on Kubernetes behind the scenes.
-We automatically scale the workload and automatically switch you to GPUs if it’s compute intensive.
+We automatically scale the workload, and let you switch to GPUs if it’s compute intensive.
 We stream logs and expose [the model] to the web.
 We help you manage security around that, stuff like that,” he said.

 While he acknowledges this is not unlike Amazon SageMaker, the company’s long-term goal is to support all of the major cloud platforms.
 SageMaker, of course, only works on the Amazon cloud, while Cortex will eventually work on any cloud.
 In fact, Spillinger says the biggest feature request they’ve gotten to this point is to support Google Cloud.
 He says that and support for Microsoft Azure are on the road map.